mvulin11/day-1-first-data/README.md

 Open any of the .ipynb files to explore the analysis

 📊 Data Sources
-[Mention where your data comes from - e.g., "Stock data sourced from Yahoo Finance API" or "Historical price data from Alpha Vantage"]
+Stock data sourced from Yahoo Finance API

-📈 Key Findings
-[Optional: Add a brief summary of interesting discoveries or results from your analysis] 🔄 Future Work
+🔄 Future Work

  Add more technical indicators